Marcus Sasser: Professional career

-Detroit Pistons (2023–present)
+Detroit Pistons (2023–2026)

 Sasser drafted 25th overall by the Memphis Grizzlies in the 2023 NBA draft on June 22, 2023.
-On draft day, Sasser was involved in a three-team trade that conclusively sent him and a 2024 first-round pick (who eventually became Bub Carrington) to the Boston Celtics in exchange for Marcus Smart.
+On draft day, Sasser was involved in a three-team trade that sent him and a 2024 first-round pick (who eventually became Bub Carrington) to the Boston Celtics in exchange for Marcus Smart.
 During the same night, Sasser was traded to the Pistons for James Nnaji, a 2025 second-round pick (later became Noah Penda) and 2026 second-round pick.
 This trade to the Pistons was finalized five days later on June 28.

-Sasser played his NBA debut on October 25, 2023 and recorded 8 points, 2 rebounds and 1 assist as the Pistons suffered a one-point loss to the Miami Heat 102 - 103.
+Sasser played his NBA debut on October 25, 2023 and recorded 8 points, 2 rebounds and 1 assist as the Pistons suffered a one-point loss to the Miami Heat 102–103.
 Sasser played in 71 games his rookie year and averaged 8.3 points, 1.8 rebounds and 3.3 assists in 19 minutes per game.
 However, the 2023 - 2024 year would also be the worst season in Detroit Pistons' history as the team finished with 14 wins and 68 losses.

 For his sophomore season, Sasser's playing time decreased as he played in only 57 games and averaged 14.2 minutes per game.
 Thus, his other stats decreased across the board down from his rookie season to 6.6 points, 1.2 rebounds and 2.3 assists.
-The Pistons improved their record by 30 wins to 44 - 38 and reached the playoffs, facing the New York Knicks in the first round.
+The Pistons improved their record by 30 wins to 44–38 and reached the playoffs, facing the New York Knicks in the first round.
 However, Sasser would not see any playing time during the entire series and the Pistons were eventually eliminated in 6 games.

+Dallas Mavericks (2026–present)

+On July 8, 2026, Sasser was traded to the Dallas Mavericks as part of a six-team trade.